-Chris Woody Woodruff is a solution architect at RT2, .NET Foundation board member, author, podcaster, and speaker.
+Chris Woody Woodruff is a solution architect, .NET Foundation board member, author, podcaster, and speaker.

 Author